Leadership Trigg County

 The program includes:

-One full day of class each month in various locations throughout the area.
+One full day of class every other month in various locations throughout the area.

 Opportunities to network with community leaders and other leadership groups.